Gombloh: Early life

-Gombloh was born Soedjarwoto Soemarsono in Jombang on July 14, 1948.
+Gombloh was born as Soedjarwoto Soemarsono in Jombang on July 14, 1948.
 His parents were Slamet and Tatoekah.
 He studied at Senior High School (SMAN) 5 Surabaya.
 After graduating he continued his studies at the Tenth of November Institute of Technology.

 Career

 He moved to Bali after quitting his studies and became a street performer.
 After that, he joined the symphonic rock band, Lemon Tree's Anno '69, which was influenced by ELP and Genesis.
 They released Sekar Mayang, a Javanese-language album, aside from their several Indonesian-language albums.

 In 1982, Gombloh released the album Gombloh Berita Cuaca.
 In 1983, he released Gila under Nirwana Records, which boosted his popularity; however, these early albums were not very successful commercially.

+Live concerts with French singer Eric Vincent (Surabaya, Jakarta TVRI shows...).

 In 1984, he released 1/2 Gila (Half Crazy).
 In 1986, Apel (Date [verb]) and Semakin Gila (Crazier) were released.
 Apel featured his most commercially successful song, "Kugadaikan Cinta" ("I Pawn My Love").
 In 1987, his last solo album, Apa Itu Tidak Edan (Is it Not Crazy) was released.